FAQs

 What is the right age to start overnight camp for my child?

-While campers can successfully start overnight camp at any age, most camp professionals will tell you that the younger a camper is when they begin overnight camp the easier transition they will have to camp life and the less likely they will be homesick.
-We definitely find this to be the case with our camper population as well.
-We have many campers who are 8,9,10 years old that stay for our full 6 week program.
+While campers can successfully start overnight camp at any age, most camp professionals will tell you that it is easier to transition to a new environment the younger a camper is.
+Although this is not intuitive, younger campers find it easier to adjust to a new environment, so they have a shorter homesickness period.
+We definitely find this to be the case with our camper population.
+We have many campers who are 8-10 years old that stay for our full 6 week program.
 While it’s normal to miss your child terribly while they are at camp, you might be surprised to learn that they are too busy having fun and enjoying their new friendships to be worried about what’s happening at home.

 How will my child get to camp?

-Our camp buses depart from several locations at the beginning of our camp season (Philadelphia suburbs, Northern New Jersey, and Washington D.C. suburbs.) and return campers to these locations at the end of 2nd session.
-Some campers arrive by plane to Philadelphia International Airport where one of our staff members will be waiting to greet them at their arrival gate.
+Our camp transportation depart from several locations (Pennsylvania, Northern New Jersey, and Maryland) and return campers to these locations at the end of 2nd session.
+During our transition between first and second session, we have stops in PA, NJ, and the airport.
+Some campers arrive by plane, where one of our staff members will be waiting to greet them at their arrival gate.
 All of our campers are required to take one of our camp buses, as this gives campers a chance to become acquainted with each other and our staff to ease the transition to camp.

 Can I talk to my child while they are at camp?